kinkuroai/CupcakeBot/README.md

 * >reloadall - Reloads all extensions (Kinda wonky at the moment)

 # Notes
-* CupcakeBot relies heavily on '[dotenv](https://pypi.org/project/python-dotenv/)' and '[aiohttp](https://pypi.org/project/aiohttp/)'.
-You can set various variables in the '[.env.example](https://github.com/mavz42/CupcakeBot/blob/main/.env.example)' file and change it to your liking - just make sure you rename it to '.env'.
+* CupcakeBot relies heavily on '[dotenv](https://pypi.org/project/python-dotenv/)', '[aiohttp](https://pypi.org/project/aiohttp/)', and a number of public APIs
+* You can set or define new variables in the '[.env.example](https://github.com/mavz42/CupcakeBot/blob/main/.env.example)' file and change it to your liking - just make sure you rename it to `.env`
-* Some commands are still a work in progress since this bot is supposedly just for my personal use.
+* Some commands are still a work in progress since this bot is supposedly just for my personal use
+* This bot is a work in progress so expect a lot of bugs

 # Requirements
-Do `pip install -r requirements.txt` in the cloned directory.\
+Do `pip install -r requirements.txt` in the cloned directory.
-Note that this is a work in progress and some stuff might be added or removed.

-# Usage
+# Installation
-To do
+* Clone the repo: `git clone https://github.com/mavz42/CupcakeBot.git`
+* If you prefer on having a virtualenv then do it
+* Go into the cloned directory and install requirements: `pip install -r requirements.txt`
+* Copy `.env.example` and rename it to `.env`
+* Change the values inside `.env`
+* Run the bot: `python3 main.py`
+* If you're having some problems with the bot, create a new issue and let's sort it out